kubesure/singlestream-aggregates/flink/src/main/README.md

 5. Test with Paralleism of 2 and check for duplicate messages
 6. Stop kafka after sending events to merge and restart kafka after T+30 seconds outcome...
-     1. prospected aggregated topic to be published with merge message - sucess.
+     1. prospected aggregated topic to be published with merge message - success.
-7.